Mark Levinson Pure Path Circuit Design

 Far from merely arranging high quality components in an intelligent manner, Pure Path is the meeting of science and art: Mark Levinson engineers are tasked to create the best possible measured AND subjective performance.
 To quote Albert Einstein: “Everything should be made as simple as possible, but not simpler.”

-Pure Path highlights in the № 526 include Folded Cascodes, an R-2R Ladder volume control, the acclaimed Mark Levinson Precision Link DAC, the Pure Phono stage, and Main Drive Headphone amplifier output.
+Pure Path highlights in the № 519 include folded cascodes, the acclaimed Mark Levinson Precision Link DAC, and Main Drive Headphone amplifier output.

 Analog Mastery: The Folded Cascode

 Mark Levinson components are designed around a Pure Path amplifier circuit concept that makes heavy use of a circuit design element called a cascode.
 Originally created for improving the bandwidth of vacuum tube circuits in radios, Mark Levinson engineers deploy cascodes in Pure Path circuit designs to both improve bandwidth and enhance linearity.
 A cascode combines two transistors so that they operate as a single composite device that functions like a single transistor, using the wanted characteristics of each component transistor, and rejecting the unwanted characteristics.

 Mark Levinson engineers began their design of the gain stage with pairs of JFETs (junction field-effect transistors), chosen for their low noise and high gain.
 JFETs achieve these characteristics in part by being large, and with their large size comes nonlinear gain – or distortion.
 To mitigate this, BJTs (bipolar junction transistors) were added to the circuit.
 The BJTs exhibit very low input impedance and very high output impedance, which translates to excellent bandwidth and linearity.
 By creating a cascode of the JFETs and BJTs, they created a design with the best characteristics of both sets of devices.